USCDataScience/polar.usc.edu/README.md

 After all the js and css dependencies are sorted out, we can move on to separating the javascript functions from the HTML files.
 As you can see in timeSeriesChart.html near the bottom of the file, there is a function drawTimeSeries() javascript function.
 We want to remove this and place it in a separate file.
 I simply just cut and paste it into another file and named it Team29c.js.
 It can be found in js/D3/Team29c.js if you want to reference it.

 - Remove any javascript functions, typically found near the bottom of the HTML file, and place it in a separate file.
-Place this file in the js/D3 directory
+Place this file in the js/D3 directory.
+Once again in this test example, put the js file in the TEST folder.